Shopping in Sonoma County

 The most difficult thing about Windsor's Town Green and the greater downtown area is making a choice of where to eat and shop.
 From a bookstore, florist, and gift shop, to an amazing candy store and tantalizing restaurants, this small town lives big.

 - You'll find a great piece of jewelry at Images, which offers one of the most diverse selections of handmade jewelry and accessories in the area.

 - Pages Books on the Green: What would a vacation be without losing yourself in the pages of a book?
 You'll have a hard time just choosing one.

-- Spruce up your hotel room with a fresh bouquet from Artrellis Flower and Gift Shop, which features flowers, plants, and wine country gifts.
+- Spruce up your hotel room with a fresh bouquet from Atrellis Flower and Gift Shop, which features flowers, plants, and wine country gifts.

-Santa Rosa’s downtown offers two squares: Railroad Square and Courthouse Square.
 Historic Railroad Square is home to coffee shops, restaurants, antiques stores, and the former railroad depot, which is now the visitors center.
-And if all that shopping makes you tired, four hotels (AC Hotels by Marriott Santa Rosa, Courtyard by Marriott, Hyatt Regency Sonoma Wine Country, Courtyard by Marriott, and the historic boutique Hotel La Rose) are located here.
-Suggested stops:
+And if all that shopping makes you tired, four hotels (AC Hotels by Marriott Santa Rosa, Courtyard by Marriott, Hyatt Regency Sonoma Wine Country, and the historic boutique Hotel La Rose) are located here.
+Suggested stops in Railroad Square: